VPC

 NAT Gateway Required

-An additional disadvantage of VPC with Lambda is the deletion of the network card takes a while.
+An additional disadvantage of VPC with Lambda is that deleting the network card takes a while.
 Some have reported up to 40m!
 VPC Lambda ENI - Stack Deletion Bug In my own testing, it took about 25m.
 CloudFormation waits for the ENI deletion to complete, so it slows down the deploy.

 Deploying CloudFormation stack with jets app!